2004 Portuguese Socialist Party leadership election: Decline of the government's popularity and the European Elections

 With the scandal settled, the release of Pedroso, and with the popularity of the opposition returning to form, the Socialists achieving their best result in a European election ever.
 The party won 44.5 percent of the votes, an increase of 1.5 percentage points, and held on to the 12 seats won in 1999, with these elections being seen as a referendum to the Government's popularity.

 The Barroso government was marked by the fragile fiscal and economic situation of the country and by the War in Iraq, in which the Prime Minister was at odds with the President of the Republic Jorge Sampaio over the participation in the war.
-While Durão Barroso supported the invasion, even hosting a summit at Lajes Field, in the Azores, between the United States, the United Kingdom and Spain, which divided the public opinion, the President was agaisnt it.
+While Durão Barroso supported the invasion, even hosting a summit at Lajes Field, in the Azores, between the United States, the United Kingdom and Spain, which divided the public opinion, the President was against it.

-A few days after the european election, José Manuel Durão Barroso announced he was resigning from the post of Prime Minister in order to become President of the European Commission.
+A few days after the European election, José Manuel Durão Barroso announced he was resigning from the post of Prime Minister in order to become President of the European Commission.
 Despite pleas for a snap legislative election from Opposition parties, President Jorge Sampaio decided to nominate the new PSD leader, Pedro Santana Lopes as Prime Minister, angering many socialists.
 This decision resulted in the resignation of Eduardo Ferro Rodrigues from the leadership of the party.